Skip to the Following Topics:

 No. OFAC does not require samples of proposed export products to be sent as attachments to any application.
 OFAC does not need to examine samples of the actual product in making its final determination.
 Therefore, please do not include any samples with your application.
 [06-14-2007]

 117. I hold a specific license to sell agricultural goods, medicine, or medical devices to Iran.
-The terms of the license allow me to accept a letter of credit issued by a bank in Iran which has not been named a Specially Designated National under any of the programs administered by OFAC.
-The license, however, also states that a U.S. financial institution may not advise, confirm or otherwise deal in that credit.
+The general license at section 560.532(a)(4) of the Iranian Transactions and Sanctions Regulations (ITSR) authorizes me to accept a letter of credit issued by an Iranian financial institution whose property and interests in property are blocked solely pursuant to the ITSR (i.e., an Iranian financial institution that is not listed on OFAC’s List of Specially Designated Nationals and Blocked Persons (SDN List)).
+The general license, however, also states that a U.S. financial institution may not advise, confirm, or otherwise deal in that credit.
 How am I supposed to know if/when a letter of credit has been issued for my sale and how do I get paid?
 My bank accounts are all at U.S. financial institutions.

-This language is in the license because it is against U.S. foreign policy to allow U.S. financial institutions to maintain active correspondent relationships with Iranian banks.
-The language, however, does not preclude a U.S. financial institution from being a "second advising bank" (i.e. receiving and passing forward advice from a third-country bank that the credit has been issued), nor does it preclude the U.S. financial institution from receiving funds in payment for the licensed export from a third-country bank.
-You should also note that the Iranian Transactions Regulations authorize U.S. financial institutions to directly advise or confirm letters of credit issued by third-country banks for authorized shipments.
-The third-country bank may not be an overseas branch of a U.S. financial institution, a financial institution appearing on OFAC's SDN List.
-In none of these circumstances, however, may there be any direct or indirect involvement with entities the property and interests in property of which have been blocked under any of the programs administered by OFAC.
+This language is in the general license at section 560.532(a)(4) of the ITSR because it is contrary to U.S. foreign policy to allow U.S. financial institutions to maintain active correspondent relationships with Iranian banks.
+The language, however, does not preclude a U.S. financial institution or an entity owned or controlled by a United States Person and established or maintained outside the United States (“U.S.-owned or -controlled foreign entity”) from being a second advising bank (i.e. receiving and passing forward advice from a third-country bank that the credit has been issued), nor does it preclude the U.S. financial institution or a U.S.-owned or -controlled foreign entity from receiving funds in payment for the licensed export from a third-country bank.
+You should also note that the Iranian Transactions and Sanctions Regulations authorize U.S. financial institutions and U.S.-owned or -controlled foreign entities to directly advise or confirm letters of credit issued by third-country banks for authorized shipments.
+The third-country bank may not be an overseas branch of a U.S. financial institution, a U.S.-owned or -controlled foreign entity, an Iranian financial institution, or the Government of Iran, unless otherwise authorized by OFAC..
+In none of these circumstances, however, may there be any direct or indirect involvement of entities the property and interests in property of which have been blocked under any of the programs administered by OFAC, except for persons whose property and interests in property are blocked solely pursuant to Executive Order 13599 and the Iranian Transactions and Sanctions Regulations.
+[01-13-2017]

 How to Receive Notifications About OFAC Updates